-Culture Holidays Earth Day Inspiration: Words on Nature From Our Greatest Thinkers By Melissa Breyer Editorial Director Hunter College F.I.T., State University of New York Cornell University Melissa Breyer is Treehugger’s editorial director.
-She is a sustainability expert and author whose work has been published by the New York Times and National Geographic, among others. our editorial process Melissa Breyer Updated April 20, 2020 ©. @brettchulada / Twenty20 Share Twitter Pinterest Email Culture History Travel Sustainable Fashion Art & Media Holidays Community In celebration of Earth Day, April 22, here are some of our favorite quotes about the distinctly profound nature of Mother Nature herself.
-On the 50th anniversary of the planet's big day, the world is on lockdown and there will be neither parties nor parades in Earth's honor.
-And you know what?
-Mother Nature is doing a happy dance nonetheless.
-A pandemic is obviously devastating for humans, but pollution has plummeted and wildlife is enjoying the freedom to roam in places long off limits.
-Mother Nature's like, "this is the best Earth Day ever."
-But just because we can't got out and sing our praises for the planet doesn't mean we shouldn't celebrate at home.
-TreeHugger has long echoed the cliche that every day is Earth Day, but we really take it to heart.
-So to help bang the drum for our favorite planet, here is a selection of some our favorite quotes on all things Mother Nature.
-On simplicity and pace Ralph Waldo Emerson: "Adopt the pace of nature.
+Culture Holidays Earth Day Inspiration: Words on Nature From Our Greatest Thinkers In celebration of Earth Day, here are some of our favorite quotes about the distinctly profound nature of Mother Nature herself.
+By Melissa Breyer Editorial Director Hunter College F.I.T., State University of New York Cornell University Melissa Breyer is Treehugger’s editorial director.
+She is a sustainability expert and author whose work has been published by the New York Times and National Geographic, among others. our editorial process Melissa Breyer Updated April 22, 2021 ©. @brettchulada / Twenty20 Share Twitter Pinterest Email Culture History Travel Sustainable Fashion Art & Media Holidays Community Treehugger has long echoed the cliche that every day is Earth Day, but we really take it to heart.
+So to help bang the drum for our favorite planet, here is a selection of some of our favorite quotes on all things Mother Nature.
+On Simplicity and Pace Ralph Waldo Emerson: "Adopt the pace of nature.
 Her secret is patience."
 Lao Tzu: "Nature does not hurry, yet everything is accomplished."
-Isaac Newton: "Nature is pleased with simplicity." @amyjhumphries / Twenty20 On transformation William Shakespeare: "One touch of nature makes the whole world kin."
+Isaac Newton: "Nature is pleased with simplicity." @amyjhumphries / Twenty20 On Transformation William Shakespeare: "One touch of nature makes the whole world kin."
 John Muir: "Keep close to Nature's heart ... and break clear away, once in a while, and climb a mountain, or spend a week in the woods.
 Wash your spirit clean."
-On trees Herman Hesse: "Trees do not preach learning and precepts.
+On Trees Herman Hesse: "Trees do not preach learning and precepts.
 They preach, undeterred by particulars, the ancient law of life."
 Katrina Mayer: “Time spent amongst trees is never wasted time.”
 John Muir: "Between every two pines is a doorway to a new world."
-Felix Dennis: "Whosoever plants a tree / Winks at immortality," On happiness Sylvia Plath: "I felt my lungs inflate with the onrush of scenery – air, mountains, trees, people.
+Felix Dennis: "Whosoever plants a tree / Winks at immortality," On Happiness Sylvia Plath: "I felt my lungs inflate with the onrush of scenery – air, mountains, trees, people.
 I thought, 'This is what it is to be happy.'"
 Ralph Waldo Emerson: "The earth laughs in flowers."
-On wonder Haruki Murakami: "Not just beautiful, though – the stars are like the trees in the forest, alive and breathing.
+On Wonder Haruki Murakami: "Not just beautiful, though – the stars are like the trees in the forest, alive and breathing.
 And they’re watching me."
 Aristotle: "In all things of nature there is something of the marvelous."
 Carl Sagan: “The cosmos is within us.
 We are made of star-stuff.
-We are a way for the universe to know itself.” @hunterpagephotography / Twenty20 On beauty Ansel Adams: “I believe the world is incomprehensibly beautiful – an endless prospect of magic and wonder.”
+We are a way for the universe to know itself.” @hunterpagephotography / Twenty20 On Beauty Ansel Adams: “I believe the world is incomprehensibly beautiful – an endless prospect of magic and wonder.”
 Vincent Van Gogh: "If you truly love Nature, you will find beauty everywhere."
-On walking (and canoeing) John Muir: "In every walk with nature one receives far more than he seeks."
+On Walking (and Canoeing!)
+John Muir: "In every walk with nature one receives far more than he seeks."
 Henry David Thoreau: "I took a walk in the woods and came out taller than the trees."
 Pierre Trudeau: “What sets a canoeing expedition apart is that it purifies you more rapidly and inescapably than any other travel.
 Travel a thousand miles by train and you are a brute; pedal five hundred miles on a bicycle and you remain basically a bourgeois; paddle a hundred in a canoe and you are already a child of nature.”
-On loss Rachel Carson: “The question is whether any civilization can wage relentless war on life without destroying itself, and without losing the right to be called civilized.”
-Aldo Leopold: “I am glad I will not be young in a future without wilderness.” @nhewitt2222 / Twenty20 On resilience Rachel Carson: "Those who contemplate the beauty of the earth find reserves of strength that will endure as long as life lasts."
+On Loss Rachel Carson: “The question is whether any civilization can wage relentless war on life without destroying itself, and without losing the right to be called civilized.”
+Aldo Leopold: “I am glad I will not be young in a future without wilderness.” @nhewitt2222 / Twenty20 On Resilience Rachel Carson: "Those who contemplate the beauty of the earth find reserves of strength that will endure as long as life lasts."
 Frank Lloyd Wright: "Study nature, love nature, stay close to nature.
 It will never fail you."
-On surrender Henry David Thoreau: "Live in each season as it passes; breathe the air, drink the drink, taste the fruit, and resign yourself to the influence of the earth."
+On Surrender Henry David Thoreau: "Live in each season as it passes; breathe the air, drink the drink, taste the fruit, and resign yourself to the influence of the earth."
 Rembrandt: "Choose only one master – nature."
-On awe and understanding Albert Einstein: "Look deep into nature, and then you will understand everything better."
+On Awe and Understanding Albert Einstein: "Look deep into nature, and then you will understand everything better."
 And lastly, the great sage, Alex Trebek: "If you can't be in awe of Mother Nature, there's something wrong with you."